fastlane/docs/docs/actions.md

 > If building your app requires a specific version of Xcode, you can invoke this command before using gym.
-        For example, to ensure that a beta version is not accidentally selected to build, which would make uploading to TestFlight fail.
+        For example, to ensure that a beta version of Xcode is not accidentally selected to build, which would make uploading to TestFlight fail.

 ensure_xcode_version |
 -----|----